isocpp/CppCoreGuidelines/CppCoreGuidelines.md

             std::array<Nefarious, 10> arr; // this line can std::terminate(!)
         }

     The behavior of arrays is undefined in the presence of destructors that throw because there is no reasonable rollback behavior that could ever be devised.
-Just think: What code can the compiler generate for constructing an `arr` where, if the fourth object's constructor throws, the code has to give up and in its cleanup mode tries to call the destructors of the already-constructed objects ... and one or more of those destructors throws?
+Just think: What code can the compiler generate for constructing an `arr` where, if the fourth object’s constructor throws, the code has to give up and in its cleanup mode tries to call the destructors of the already-constructed objects ... and one or more of those destructors throws?
 There is no satisfactory answer.

-5. You can't use `Nefarious` objects in standard containers:
+5. You can’t use `Nefarious` objects in standard containers:

         std::vector<Nefarious> vec(10);   // this line can std::terminate()

     The standard library forbids all destructors used with it from throwing.
-You can't store `Nefarious` objects in standard containers or use them with any other part of the standard library.
+You can’t store `Nefarious` objects in standard containers or use them with any other part of the standard library.

 ##### Note

 These are key functions that must not fail because they are necessary for the two key operations in transactional programming: to back out work if problems are encountered during processing, and to commit work if no problems occur.
-If there's no way to safely back out using no-fail operations, then no-fail rollback is impossible to implement.
-If there's no way to safely commit state changes using a no-fail operation (notably, but not limited to, `swap`), then no-fail commit is impossible to implement.
+If there’s no way to safely back out using no-fail operations, then no-fail rollback is impossible to implement.
+If there’s no way to safely commit state changes using a no-fail operation (notably, but not limited to, `swap`), then no-fail commit is impossible to implement.

 Consider the following advice and requirements found in the C++ Standard:

 > If a destructor called during stack unwinding exits with an exception, terminate is called (15.5.1).
-So destructors should generally catch exceptions and not let them propagate out of the destructor. --[\[C++03\]](#C++03) §15.2(3)
+So destructors should generally catch exceptions and not let them propagate out of the destructor. — [\[C++03\]](#C++03) §15.2(3)
 >
-> No destructor operation defined in the C++ Standard Library (including the destructor of any type that is used to instantiate a standard library template) will throw an exception. --[\[C++03\]](#C++03) §17.4.4.8(3)
+> No destructor operation defined in the C++ Standard Library (including the destructor of any type that is used to instantiate a standard library template) will throw an exception. — [\[C++03\]](#C++03) §17.4.4.8(3)

 Deallocation functions, including specifically overloaded `operator delete` and `operator delete[]`, fall into the same category, because they too are used during cleanup in general, and during exception handling in particular, to back out of partial work that needs to be undone.
-Besides destructors and deallocation functions, common error-safety techniques rely also on `swap` operations never failing -- in this case, not because they are used to implement a guaranteed rollback, but because they are used to implement a guaranteed commit.
+Besides destructors and deallocation functions, common error-safety techniques rely also on `swap` operations never failing — in this case, not because they are used to implement a guaranteed rollback, but because they are used to implement a guaranteed commit.
 For example, here is an idiomatic implementation of `operator=` for a type `T` that performs copy construction followed by a call to a no-fail `swap`:

     T& T::operator=(const T& other) {
         auto temp = other;